ooppii11/NPM_Package_Analyzer/README.md

 ## Overview

-This project provides a set of tools to download and compare README files of npm packages.
-The primary goal is to fetch the README files for different versions of a package and compare them to identify any breaking changes.
+The NPM Package Analyzer is a Python-based tool designed to compare README files of different versions of NPM packages.
+It aims to identify changes, especially breaking changes, between versions by leveraging AI-based comparison methods

 ## Features